 In accordance with the Tennessee Code Title 39, Chapter 17, Part 9, sending, receiving, or displaying text or graphics, which may be reasonably construed as obscene by community standards, is prohibited, regardless of age.
 Any patron violating this guideline will be asked to immediately leave the workstation, and any further Internet access will be denied.

-Users must accept all U. S. copyright laws and licensing agreement pertaining to software, files, and other resources obtained via the Internet.
+Users must accept all U. S. copyright laws and licensing agreements pertaining to software, files, and other resources obtained via the Internet.

 Downloading of images or files from the Internet to the computer’s hard drive is strictly prohibited.
-Patrons may either bring in a floppy disk, recordable compact disc, or other portable storage device, or purchase one from the circulation desk.
-Unknown files will be purged from the computer periodically.
+Patrons may use their own flash drives.
+All files are purged from the computer daily.
 Any patron violating this guideline will be asked to immediately leave the workstation, and any further Internet access will be denied.

 All federal, state and local laws remain in effect.
 This includes, but is not limited to laws governing copyrights, gambling, and display of pornographic materials.
 Any patron violating this guideline will be asked to immediately leave the workstation, and any further Internet access will be denied.
 The patron may also be subject to criminal prosecution.